HaverGames/HaverGames.github.io/index.md

 Data is collected via the app, including through third-party SDKs, and may be stored on the device using cookies-like technology.
 If third parties collect data from children, their privacy policies govern that process, but we ensure they comply with COPPA and our privacy standards.

 **Non-Processing Access:**
-Some apps may access personal and non-personal information for specific functionalities without Crazy Labs processing this data.
+Some apps may access personal and non-personal information for specific functionalities without Cameo Games processing this data.
 For example, camera and microphone access for optional features like face manipulation, where content is stored locally and not transmitted to our servers.

 **Section 4 Sharing Information with Third Parties**
 ------